core-explorer/cppdecl/README.md

 }
 ```

-### Simplifying types
+### Normalizing / simplifying types

-As mentioned above, cppdecl includes a lot of type simplification rules.
+As mentioned above, cppdecl includes a lot of type normalization rules.
 Most of them are applied automatically when calling `cppdecl::TypeName()`, but it can be useful to run them manually:

 ```cpp
 #include <cppdecl/declarations/data.h>